Kamoshiranai/DeepSES/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-red.svg)](https://developer.nvidia.com/cuda-zone)
 [![TensorRT](https://img.shields.io/badge/TensorRT-red.svg)](https://developer.nvidia.com/tensorrt)

-This repository contains the code accompanying the paper **DeepSES: Learning solvent-excluded surfaces via neural signed distance fields** ([link to paper]).
+This repository contains the code accompanying the paper **DeepSES: Learning solvent-excluded surfaces via neural signed distance fields** [View Paper](https://doi.org/10.1016/j.cag.2025.104392).
 It can be used to train a neural network for predicting the signed distance field (SDF) of the solvent-excluded surface (SES) of a molecule from the SDF of the van-der-Waals (vdW) surface and render the SES at interactive frame rates.

 ---